frnrbt/ondorse-home/index.md

         image: images/internet-undraw.svg
       - title: Customize onboarding workflows
         content: >
-          With Ondorse, you can simultaneously run multiple checks on business users to reduce manual reviews and verify customers more efficiently and more quickly.
+          With Ondorse, you can tailor verification processes depending on the risk profile of your new users to reduce manual reviews and verify customers more efficiently and more quickly.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item